MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/add-text.md

 1. Select the section you want to add the text component to.

-1. Hover over any editable canvas area, and then select the **Text** icon.
+1. Hover over any editable canvas area, then select the **Text** icon from the component panel.

     :::image type="content" source="media/common/component-options.png" alt-text="The add component menu options.":::